 For me, this is the first thing to do in Puerto Escondido.
 I always set aside a whole first day to lounge/swim/lounge/swim at gorgeous Playa Carrizalillo.

 Playa Carrizalillo is one of the most beautiful beaches in Oaxaca.
 You enter at the top, and have to descend many stairs to get to the sand below.
 Because of this, you get a stunning view of the picturesque cove and turquoise water below.
 Definitely a great place for a Puerto Escondido photo op.
+Arrive in the morning to beat the crowds and get your shot.

 The water is calm and safe for swimming and produces an almost perfect wave, like a wave pool.
 There are a few little beach restaurants that rent chairs out (usually you just need to spend a minimum at the restaurant during the day – around 200 pesos).